 Are wood stoves legal in Tiny Spaces?
 Great question!
 I’m not sure…this is a question that my wife was more concerned about than me.
-Building codes and other regulations currently do not apply in most locations and it seems the EPA laws and regulations only apply to residential structures – but I’m no lawyer.
+Building codes and other regulations currently do not apply for RV’s in most locations and it seems the EPA laws and regulations only apply to residential structures – but I’m no lawyer.
 For example you can install an non-epa certified stove in your shop or garage.
-Tiny spaces fall into a vast gray area and its best to check your local regulations to be safe.
+Tiny spaces fall into a vast gray area and it’s best to check your local regulations to be safe.
 Tiny Spaces are becoming more common and more regulations will likely follow.
-But for right now its the wild west!
+But for right now it’s the wild west!
 For us in our Airstream we are not too worried about codes, EPA certifications and other regulations.
 I am more concerned about safely installing and using a wood stove.

 There are many safety implications with Wood Stoves.
 Fire due to improper installation or operation and carbon monoxide poisoning are serious concerns!
 We are a young family and have two little kids so safety is a TOP priority!
 With proper installation and detection devices wood stoves in small spaces is no more a concern than using one in a traditional space.